Stocks and Broths: The Foundation for Great Cooking

 If you’ve ever used water as a base for your soups and added a bouillon base to flavor it, that is technically a stock.
 I have used these types of instant stocks in a pinch, but they typically only add salt and color rather than richness or depth.
 Still, they are better than water.

-might add – those things are nothing but salt and MSG!).
-Stocks are the perfect complimentary companion to the kitchen.
-They utilize scrap waste, add depth and flavor, are easy to prepare, and are universally versatile.
+Stocks are the perfect complementary companion to the kitchen.
+They utilize scrap waste (such as mirepoix odds and ends), add depth and flavor, are easy to prepare, and are universally versatile.

 A stock is the essence of flavor dispersed into water.
 There are countless stocks that span many nations and cultures.
 A stock that is unique to a culture defines and dominates that regional flavoring.
-Mexican food has their own stocks.
+Mexican food has its own stocks.
 The Japanese have their own stocks.
 China, Thailand, India, France – you name it.
-We are going to stick with classic stock making, but The Culinary Cook may do a write up of some international stocks at a later date.
-A classic stock can be defined into 4 types
+We focus more on traditional classical French stocks.
+They can be defined into 4 types.

 - White stock